 A plan for parents is also an important component to these crisis situations when their children may be involved.
-If students have been evacuated from school grounds, parents will be directed through KMCH radio station (94.7 FM) and possibly the text alert system as to when and where to pick up their children.
+If students have been evacuated from school grounds, parents will be directed through KMCH radio station (94.7 FM) as to when and where to pick up their children.